-Since Disability Rights Tennessee’s (DRT) founding, inclusion, integration, self-determination, productivity, and independence, have been the guiding principles behind our mission.
-These values spurred a small group of parents and professionals to form an organization that would become Tennessee’s Protection & Advocacy System.
+Since Disability Rights Tennessee’s (DRT) founding, its mission has always been guided by the values of inclusion, integration, self-determination, productivity, and independence.
+It was these values that spurred a small group of parents and professionals to form an organization that would become Tennessee’s Protection & Advocacy System.

-It was during this period of growth in services that E.A.C.H. was designated Tennessee’s Protection & Advocacy (P&A) system by then-governor Lamar Alexander.
-The Developmental Disabilities Assistance and Bill of Rights Act of 1975 (DD Act) mandated a system to protect and advocate for the rights of persons with developmental disabilities.
-Under this act, the agency has the authority to pursue legal, administrative, and other appropriate remedies to insure the protection of the rights of persons who have a developmental disability.
-Subsequent federal legislation has since created additional grant programs that expanded the agency’s services to include persons with all kinds of disabilities.
+It was during this period of expansion that E.A.C.H. was designated as Tennessee’s Protection & Advocacy (P&A) system by Governor Lamar Alexander.
+This designation came as the result of The Developmental Disabilities Assistance and Bill of Rights Act of 1975 (DD Act).
+The DD Act mandated an independent state level system to protect and advocate for persons with developmental disabilities.
+Since the passing of the DD Act, other federal acts have been passed, allowing the organization to expand its work to include all people with disabilities.
+Through these federal acts, DRT has the authority to pursue legal, administrative, and other appropriate remedies to ensure the protection of the rights of persons with disabilities.

 Watch this video for more information on the P&A System:

-From day one, DRT has used its authority to create equal opportunities for Tennesseans with disabilities.
-We concentrate our work in three strategic areas: freedom from harm, freedom from discrimination, and freedom to participate in the community.
-We have served—at no cost—more than 40,000 clients, with issues ranging from lack of community based services or a student being locked in a closet at school to being denied a sign language interpreter while in a hospital emergency room.
+From the beginning, DRT has used its authority to protect and create equal opportunities for all Tennesseans with disabilities.
+Driven by its core values, DRT has focused its work in three strategic areas – freedom from harm, freedom from discrimination, and freedom to participate in the community.
+DRT has served—at no cost—more than 50,000 Tennesseans by providing legal representation, advocacy, education, and connection to resources.

-Over the years, we have expanded our individual advocacy and legal work to include Policy Advocacy to support and extend our victories won at an individual level, and to help prevent legislative attempts to undermine gains made by the disability community.
-Through this work, we have collaborated with many Tennessee State Departments in the creation of Memorandums of Understanding or MOUs.
-These documents outline ways in which DRT and these departments can work together to enhance the lives of Tennesseans with disabilities.
+DRT is rooted in individual advocacy, although over the years DRT has expanded its efforts to include systemic and policy change.
+The goal is to amplify the victories won at an individual level, as well as to protect significant policy gains made by the disability community.
+As part of this work, DRT has and continues to collaborate with various Tennessee State Departments in the creation of Memorandums of Understanding.
+These documents outline ways in which DRT and Tennessee State Departments work together to enhance the lives of Tennesseans with disabilities.